martinty/stk-controller/README.md

 ## Note

-For TCP the msg need to be padded to 32 bytes before sending.
+For TCP and UDP the msg need to be padded to 32 bytes before sending.

 ```sh
 "player,acc,dir,act,padding"